Desk with Laptop, Calculator, Files and small model of house with epc colours

 Nowadays, High Heat Retention Storage Heaters are the best performing variant, and are likely to be seen in EPC recommendations if you already have earlier types of storage heater in your property.

-In order to successfully enter a High Heat Retention Storage Heater in an EPC assessment, the Energy Assessor needs to locate the specific make and model from a list in the Product Characteristics Database (PCDB).
+In order to successfully enter a High Heat Retention Storage Heater in an EPC assessment, the Energy Assessor needs to locate the specific make and model from a list in the Product Characteristics Database (PCDB), hosted by the Building Research Establishment (BRE).

 If your device is not on the list, it cannot be entered as a High Heat Retention Storage Heater.